cjpardodelahoz/BIO556L/docs/alignments_dcc.md

-# PART 2: Aligments in the command line
+# Part 2: Aligments in the command line on the DCC
 ___

 ## Contents